-Honsha associates, being former Toyota team members, have been deeply exposed to the Toyota culture and its DNA, and because of this unique background, their understanding goes beyond the Lean Manufacturing tools which one can read and learn through books.
-At Honsha, they have all worked it, lived it and engrained it into their way of practicing and modeling TPS/Lean.
-Our clients constantly remind us that we “see things differently” and this is our edge.
+Honsha associates, as former Toyota team members, have been deeply exposed to the Toyota culture and its DNA.
+Because of this unique background, their understanding goes beyond the Lean Manufacturing tools learned by reading books.
+At Honsha, they have all worked it, lived it, and engrained it into their way of practicing and modeling TPS/Lean.
+Our clients consistently remind us that we “see things differently”, and this is our edge.

 Why we are called “Honsha”

 Honsha is a Japanese word that is translated to mean headquarters or Origin (HON=Origin and SHA=Company).
 Within the TOYOTA company, the corporate head office, is referred to as Honsha.
 Our associates are Toyota Alumni and thus our knowledge comes from the Origin of lean.

 “To develop capabilities within organizations so they can achieve excellence while utilizing their own resources”